 Last week the EUROSAF European Para Inclusion Championships took place on Lake Traunsee.
-Tthe competitions for the European Championship title in the 2.4 mR and Hansa 303 classes were not held as Para competitions, but as Inclusion classes.
+The competitions for the European Championship title in the 2.4 mR and Hansa 303 classes were not held as Para competitions, but as Inclusion classes.
 The joy of barrier-free cooperation in sailing thus unites people with and without physical limitations at eye level in a sporting ambience and competition context.
 The host club was the Union Yacht Club Traunsee, where high-class sailing was offered on five days of competition.
-From an Austrian point of view, Marina Perterer's vice European champion title in the women's Hansa 303 class is the highlight of the week.
+From an Austrian point of view, Marina Perterer's vice European champion title in the women's Hansa 303 class was the highlight of the week.

 Even if the weather was not ideal at the start, results could be scored on all days.
 In the Hansa 303 class a clear favourite soon became apparent.
 Polish Piotr Cichocki could win three of four races on the first two days, in the Hansa 303 class of the women the Austrian Marina Perterer was represented from the beginning in the front field.
 After the first two days of competition, Perterer led the women's classification.
 In the 2.4 mR class there was an exciting fight for the title right from the start.
 The Italian Antonio Squizzato led after the first two days of competition only two points ahead of the German Jürgen Freiheit.